How Improv Comedy Classes Can Help with Anxiety

 Getting Started: No Comedy Experience Needed

-You don’t need to be funny, outgoing, or even particularly confident to benefit from improv.
-In fact, many people who take improv classes for anxiety are quiet, introspective, or self-described “worriers.”
-The best improv isn’t about being the funniest person in the room—it’s about being present, supportive, and willing to play.
+You do not need to be funny, outgoing, or even particularly confident to benefit from improv.
+In fact, many people who take improv classes for anxiety are quiet, introspective, or self-described worriers.
+These individuals often find that the structure of the class provides the exact scaffolding they need to step outside their comfort zones.
+The best improv is not about being the funniest person in the room, it is about being present, supportive, and willing to play.

 Final Thought: Improv Isn’t About Being Perfect—It’s About Being Human

-After all, the best scenes—and the best lives—aren’t scripted.
-They’re made up as we go along.
+After all, the best scenes, and the best lives, are not scripted.
+They are made up as we go along.